-The Stock Option Plan allows the Board to amend or discontinue the Stock Option Plan at any time subject to regulatory approval, and if deemed necessary or desirable by the Board, Shareholder approval.
+The Stock Option Plan allows the Board to amend or discontinue the Stock Option Plan at any time subject to regulatory approval, and in certain instances, Shareholder approval.

-A copy of the Stock Option Plan was attached as Exhibit I to the Corporation's management information circular dated May 19, 2008.
-A copy of such management information circular was filed on SEDAR on May 22, 2008 and can be found at www.sedar.com.
+A copy of the Stock Option Plan, as amended and restated, is attached as Schedule "C" to this Management Information Circular.
+A copy of this Management Information Circular will be filed on SEDAR and can be found at www.sedar.com.
 The Corporation will, upon request being made, provide a copy of such Stock Option Plan free of charge to a Shareholder.